ishaandey/git-crash-course/git.md

      * **Committed** means that the snapshot, containing only the staged edits, is now saved to the repo.
      ![Source: Git SCM](../screenshots/staging.png)

-4. **Commit** these changes to the *local* repo using `git commit -m "First commit"`
+4. **Commit** these changes to the *local* repo using `git commit -m "Initial Commit"`
-     * Good practice for naming commits are short statements with a verb up front
+     * Good practice for naming commits are short statements with a verb up front, i.e. "Add thing x"

 5. In order to push our changes up to a remote repository, we first need to **create a GitHub repo**
      * Open up `GitHub Desktop`.
 On the top left, hit `Add` > `Add existing repository`